GEPA

 The Pareto frontier contains P₂, P₃, and P₄.
 Each wins exactly 1 golden, giving them equal selection probability (33% each).
 Despite P₄ having the highest mean score, GEPA might still select P₂ or P₃ as parents to explore their specialized strategies—this is how GEPA avoids local optima and maintains prompt diversity.

-Step 3: Feedback & Mutation
+Step 3: Feedback & Rewrite

-- Sample a minibatch: Draw
+- Sample a minibatch: Draw up to

 Step 4: Acceptance